unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 1. Configuration of the output databases.
    -   UniFi Poller may output to both InfluxDB and Prometheus simultaenously.

-More documentation on the configuration options is included in the [sample configuration file](https://github.com/unifi-poller/unifi-poller/blob/master/examples/up.conf.example) in the main Github repo.
+More documentation on the configuration options is included in the [example configuration file](https://github.com/unifi-poller/unifi-poller/blob/master/examples/up.conf.example) in the main Github repo.

-## UniFi Poller
+## Poller

 The poller section begins with the `[poller]` header and has the parameters below.
 These control overall behavior of the application.